little-world/rust-course/src/17-async-io-patterns.md

 //===============================================
 // Append to existing file (or create if missing)
 //===============================================
-// Use this for: Log files, audit trails, incremental data collection async fn append_to_file(path: &str, content: &str) -> io::Result<()> {
+async fn append_to_file(path: &str, content: &str) -> io::Result<()> {
     let mut file = OpenOptions::new()
         .append(true)   // Append mode: writes go to end of file